opennetworkinglab/ngsdn-tutorial/EXERCISE-8.md

 # Exercise 8: GTP termination with fabric.p4

-The goal of this exercise is to learn how to use Trellis and fabric.p4 to encapsulate and route packets using the GTP header as in a 4G/5G mobile core Serving and Packet Gateway (SPGW).
+The goal of this exercise is to learn how to use Trellis and fabric.p4 to encapsulate and route packets using the GPRS Tunnelling Protocol (GTP) header as in 4G mobile core networks.

 ## Overview

 ![Topology GTP](img/topo-gtp.png)

-The topology we will use in this exercise ([topo-gtp.py]) is a very simple one, with the usual 2x2 fabric, but only two hosts emulating:
+The topology we will use in this exercise ([topo-gtp.py]) is a very simple one, with the usual 2x2 fabric, but only two hosts.
+We assume our fabric is used as part of a 4G (i.e, LTE) network, connecting base stations to a Packet Data Network (PDN), such as the Internet.
+The two hosts in our topology represent:

 * An eNodeB, i.e., a base station providing radio connectivity to User Equipments (UEs) such as smartphones;
-* An host on the Packet Data Network (PDN), i.e., any host on the Internet.
+* A host on the Packet Data Network (PDN), i.e., any host on the Internet.

-To provide connectivity between the UEs and the Internet, we need to program our fabric to act as a SPGW.
-The SPGW is a very complex and feature-rich component of the mobile architecture that is used as a gateway between the base stations and the Internet.
+To provide connectivity between the UEs and the Internet, we need to program our fabric to act as a Serving and Packet Gateway (SPGW).
+The SPGW is a complex and feature-rich component of the 4G mobile core architecture that is used by the base stations as a gateway to the PDN.
 Base stations aggregate UE traffic in GTP tunnels (one or more per UE).
-The SPGW has many functions, among which that of terminating GTP tunnels.
-In other words, it encapsulates downlink traffic (Internet→UE) in an additional IPv4+UDP+GTP-U header, or it removes it for the uplink direction (UE→Internet).
+The SPGW has many functions, among which that of terminating such tunnels.
+In other words, it encapsulates downlink traffic (Internet→UE) in an additional IPv4+UDP+GTP-U header, and it removes it for the uplink direction (UE→Internet).

 In this exercise you will learn how to: